Intrum uudistuu

 Will you be subject to automated decision-making?

 To choose the most appropriate collection method and to avoid unnecessary collection costs, we may use automated decision-making.
 It is also necessary for handling of your case in an efficient and timely manner.
-Scoring may be used in relation to automated decision-making to define the most appropriate collection measures in you case.
-The score is based on our payment surveys that help us to predict your future payment behavior together with your earlier payment history, and payment default information as well as your age and residence.
+Scoring may be used in relation to automated decision-making to define the most appropriate collection measures in your case.
+The score is based on our payment surveys that help us to predict your future payment behaviour together with your earlier payment history, and payment default information as well as your age and residence.
 A score is awarded by automated means, and the score defines, for example, whether we will continue amicable collection or if we should proceed to legal collection or enforcement.

 What rights do you have?